rostock/geolotse/README.md

 A landing page for organisations wanting to connect and integrate their various geodata, geodata services and geospatial applications

-python -m flask db init
+!!! python -m flask db init

+!!! only 1 tag per external link in db because only 1 (= first) will be used

 # Create an ad-hoc table to use for the insert statement.
 groups_table = sa.table('groups',